-Dr. Laurie Walker is Associate Professor of Social Work at the University of Montana.
+Dr. Laurie Walker is Assistant Professor of Social Work at the University of Montana.
 Her research diligently includes community members in research design, data collection, literature review and data analysis and often includes students as co-authors to have the greatest impact.
 The most recent scholarship focuses on understanding the causes of over-incarceration of Native American women in prison and their re-entry needs.
 Walker’s current research is in collaboration with UM interdisciplinary students, UM’s Margery Hunter Brown Indian Law Clinic and Montana Justice Initiative, the Salish Kootenai Tribal Defender’s Office, a newly formed local holistic defense nonprofit, the Montana Department of Corrections, the American Civil Liberties Union and the Rocky Mountain Tribal Leaders Council.

 Dr. Eric DeMeulenaere is Assistant Professor of Urban Schooling in the Department of Education at Clark University.
 Dr. DeMeulenaere has been working to improve urban education for the past 25 years.
 He began his career as a middle school history teacher in Oakland, California.
 He has also taught social studies and English and coached soccer in high schools and middle schools in Oakland, San Francisco, and, more recently, Worcester, Massachusetts.
 In 2004, he co-founded and directed an innovative small public high school in East Oakland that focused on social justice and increased academic outcomes for youth of color.
 Before opening the school, Dr. DeMeulenaere earned his Ph.D. in the Social and Cultural Studies Program at the University of California, Berkeley’s Graduate School of Education.
 Through research, teaching and community engagement, Dr. DeMeulenaere is committed to confronting inequalities and empowering urban youth to create change in their communities.
 As an educator, Dr. DeMeulenaere’s courses “nurture a generation of students to think about themselves as engaged scholars and agents of change” through a framework of community engagement, social justice and reciprocity.